 "My paintings are very schooled.
-I'm speaking very eloquently but I'm using four-letter words," she added, the words, many of them four-lettered, tumbling out.
+I'm speaking very eloquently but I'm using four-letter words," she added.

 After a dozen years of being just another starving artist in New York, Yuskavage has achieved a kind of breakout stardom.
-She says it is a good time for women painters like herself, who are giving feminist art a new twist
+She says it is a good time for women painters like herself, who are giving feminist art a new twist.